arihantdaga/pdfstitch/Readme.md

 Drop whatsapp label image and invoice pdf into media directory.
 Then run the executable - `pdfstitch`.
 It would generate new pdfs with name - `final{count}.pdf` you can go ahead and print this.

+## Why on github
+This is a demonstration of how to run shell scripts using golang.